Journalists labor around the clock to deliver a distorted picture of the United States.

 Our country embodies timeless ideals, an optimistic attitude and an enthusiastic endorsement of the pursuit of happiness.

-If you’re looking for something to celebrate this weekend, try this: Americans are living longer, richer, freer lives than at any time in history.
+Americans today are living longer, richer, freer lives than any people at any time in history.

-Yes, we have made missteps along the way and face no shortage of problems and challenges today.
-But this weekend you might celebrate who we are, what we’ve done and just how far we’ve come.
+Yes, we made mistakes along the way and face no shortage of problems and challenges today.